The Cuban Experience: The Cuban Contribution to Competitive Latin Dancing

 The origin of the Cuban son is Creole.
 This style is usually danced in contretemps.
 Because of its rural origin and that it was danced in the popular village festivals, the repertoire of figures is simple.
 But that does not exempt it from difficulty.

 El son incorporates many of the figures of the Danzón that are executed in a closed/frontal position or the typical walks.
 It also begins to emerge figures and turns executed from a transient open position and even acrobatic movements.

 In Cuban Rumba the man and the woman dance together.
 It becomes a dance of sexual conquest.
 The dancers do not hold, each one dances without making physical contact.
 Its characteristic movements, its sensuality and flavor give dancers body expressions for their choreographic works.
 It expands the creative abilities to dance.

 Regarding the role that the woman assumes, she evades and rejects it, until in the end she submits to the advances of man.
 As for the final act, it means that the conquest is finally executed and this is known as the “vaccunao” (vaccination).
 When a man attempts to give a woman a vacunao, she uses her skirt to protect her pelvis and then whip the sexual energy away from her body.

 While the Cuban is sensual and with complex rhythms, the ballroom is energetic and with a fixed timing.
 It can also vary in the chassé place in the rhythmic structure.
 In the case of the original Cuban chachachá and the ballroom, the rhythm is “two, three, chachachá”.

-Competitive Latin American dances now barely resemble Cuban dances since their development took a very different direction.
-Only the basic figure are still there.
-Sometimes the politics, the institutions, the judges the competition take over.
+Competitive Latin American dances now barely resemble Cuban.
+Sadly, since their development, they took a very different direction.
+Only the basic figures are still there.
+Sometimes the politics, the institutions, the judges, the competition take over.
 Fear creeps in and we lose authenticity.